SeHCAT scan

 Common questions

-Yes, but access varies.
+- Yes, but access varies.
 Some Trusts have it readily; others require gastroenterology referral.
-Worth asking your GP if you have IBS-D-like symptoms, especially with morning urgency or post-fatty-meal diarrhoea.
+Worth asking your GP if you have IBS-D-like symptoms, especially with watery, urgent or post-meal diarrhoea.

 Sources